The Brown measure of unbounded variables with free semicircular imaginary part: Background and previous results

 In \cite{HallHo2020}, Hall and the author computed the Brown measure of $x_t = x_0+i\sigma_t$ where $x_0\in\A$ is a (bounded) self-adjoint random variable with law $\mu_{x_0}$, and $\sigma_t\in\A$ is a semicircular variable, freely independent from $x_0$.
 Define

 Then the function $S$ satisfies the following PDE of Hamilton--Jacobi type. \begin{theorem} Write $\lambda = u+iv$.
 Then $S$ satisfies the PDE

 with initial condition

 \end{theorem} Hall and the author \cite{HallHo2020} analyze the function $S$ using the above PDE to compute the Brown measure of $x_t$.
-The above PDE is obtained by the free It\^o formula developed by Biane and Speicher \cite{BianeSpeicher1998}, which only applies to bounded variable $x_0$.

 The key observation in this paper is to extend Theorem~\ref{thm:PDE} to self-adjoint unbounded $x_0\in\A^\Delta$.
 The solution of this PDE yields the Brown measure of $x_0+i\sigma_t$.
 The proof from some of the other results in \cite{HallHo2020} will also need to modified for $\mu_{x_0}$ with unbounded support on $\R$.
 We do not list all the results of \cite{HallHo2020} here; rather, we will state the results in the process of computing the Brown measure, with modified proof whenever necessary.